Ordering nuclear surplus from Russia and custom crystals from China to perform gamma-ray spectroscopy at home

 When it comes to scintillators, Thallium-doped Sodium Iodide (NaI(Tl)) is the most well-established and extensively used.
 It has high stopping power, very high luminescence, and the blue light they emit (~415nm) matches well with the optimal wavelength (420nm) for the bialkali photocathode found in most PMTs.
 The drawback is that NaI(Tl) is hygroscopic and must be hermetically sealed in a metal container (with an optical window) to prevent absorption of moisture from the environment (which degrades their performance).

-We buy two NaI(Tl) crystals.
+I bought two NaI(Tl) crystals.
 The first a 1" (diameter) x 1" (height) cylinder:

 The second a more impressive 2.5" x 2.5" cylinder: